pymor/school_website_2025/program/index.md

 # Time and Place

-The pyMOR School will take place from Monday at 9:00 to Friday at 12:00 (September 8-12) in room 001
+The pyMOR School will take place from Monday at 9:00 to Friday at 12:00 (September 8-12) in room 110
-(to the right after entering through the main entrance).
+(first floor, south-west part of the building).

 The timetable will be adapted based on the registrants' interests.